mkevac/hmm/README.md

 # Installation

+You can find binaries [here](https://github.com/mkevac/hmm/releases).

-Similar to most of the go packages, just use go get:
+Or, similar to most of the go packages, just use go get:

 ```
 go get -u githib.com/mkevac/hmm